 Once you have piped all your meringue kisses and swirls place you meringues in the oven and bake for 30 minutes or until the meringues can be removed from the grease proof paper without sticking – you meringues can be made ahead of your cake and stored in an airtight container for up to 2 weeks.

 Beat the butter until it is soft.
 Gradually add the icing sugar to the butter making sure it is mixed after each addition.
 Finally add the Vanilla Extract and milk and beat on a high speed until pale, light and fluffy.

 Put a quarter of the buttercream in a separate bowl and a few drops of Pink Colour Gel, mix the colour through the buttercream until it is all combined, add more Pink Colour Gel until your desired colour is achieved.

 Level the top of each layer of sponge and place one layer on your cake board/serving plate.
 Spread a layer of white buttercream on top of the sponge and some raspberry jam.
 Repeat stacking the other sponge layers on top.
 Once all the cake layers are sandwiched together crumb coat the cake using the white buttercream; palette the buttercream on the sides and top of the cake and smooth.
 Place the cake in the fridge to set for 30 minutes.

 Once the cake has set remove from the fridge, palette the remaining white buttercream onto the cake and smooth.
 Then palette the pink buttercream on top in random patches so you do not cover the whole cake.
 Smooth the cake again and this will create the marbled buttercream effect.

-Place the cooled meringue decorations onto the cake and sprinkle with the Rose Gold Blush Sprinkles!
+Place the cooled meringue decorations onto the cake and add the sprinkles!
 You cake is now ready to serve and enjoy!